 When Carthaginian commander Hannibal Barca fought the Romans, he recruited several Gaulish mercenaries who fought on his side at Cannae.
-It was this Gaulish participation that caused Provence to be annexed in 122 BC by the Roman Republic. [citation needed] Later, the Consul of Gaul - Julius Caesar - conquered all of Gaul.
+It was this Gaulish participation that caused Provence to be annexed in 122 BC by the Roman Republic. [citation $^{needed]}$ Later, the Consul of Gaul - Julius Caesar - conquered all of Gaul.
 Despite Gaulish opposition led by Vercingetorix, the Gauls succumbed to the Roman onslaught.
 The Gauls had some success at first at Gergovia, but were ultimately defeated at Alesia in 52 BC.
-The Romans founded cities such as Lugdunum (Lyon), Narbonensis (Narbonne) and allow in a correspondence between Lucius Munatius Plancus and Cicero to formalize the existence of Cularo (Grenoble).
-[8]
+The founded cities Romans such as Lugdunum (Lyon), Narbonensis (Narbonne) and allow in correspondence between Lucius Munatius Plancus and Cicero to formalize the existence of Cularo (Grenoble). $^{[8]}$